-Project Phase Constru ction Impact Employ Description of Empowerment of th ne local community memb pers living in t he area relating to temporary impact employment opportunities Mitigable Medium Mitigation only exists to ensure that the positive impact is followed through.
-Potential Use existing social structures and co ommunicatio n channels to ensure social mitigation representatio on. our and source local mate erials as far a Assessment ut mitigation With mitigation Nature Negative Positive Duration Short term Impact will last between 1 and 5 years Short term Impact will last between 1 and 5 years Extent Local Extending across the site and to nearby settlements Local Extending across the site and to nearby settlements Intensity Low Natural and/ or social functions and/ or processes are somewhat altered Low Natural and/ or social functions and/ or processes are somewhat altered Probability Rare / improbable Conceivable, but only in extreme circumstances, and/or might occur for this project although this has rarely been known to result elsewhere Almost certain / Highly probable It is most likely that the impact will occur Confidence Medium Determination is based on common sense and general knowledge Medium Determination is based on common sense and general knowledge Reversibility Not relevant Not relevant Resource Not relevant Not irreplaceability relevant Significance ole - negative Negligible - positive Comment on significance impacts between w ithout mitigation and with ocal community to be emp mitigation.
-H there is a low difference in owever, as the impact would g construction, mitigation is Cumulative impacts Minor upliftment for the local community.
+Project Phase Constru ction

+Impact Employi ment

+Description of Empowerment of th ne area relating to temporary

+impact employment opportunities

+Mitigable Medium ensure that the e positive impact is followed

+through.

+Potential ommunicatio n channels to ensure social

+mitigation representatio

+Assessment oour and source local mate enais as iar a: I With mitigation

+Nature it mitigation Positive with mitigation

+Duration Negative Short term Impact will last Short term

+Duration Short term • short term Impact will last between 1

+Extent Local between 1 and 5 years Extending across the Local and 5 years Extending across the site

+Extent LOCAI site and to nearby LOCAI and to nearby settlements

+settlements and to nearby semements

+Intensity Low Natural and/ or social Low Natural and/ or social

+intensity 2011 functions and/ or 2011 functions and/ or processes

+processes are are somewhat altered

+somewhat altered

+Probability Rare / improbable Conceivable, but only Almost It is most likely that the

+in extreme certain / impact will occur

+circumstances, and/or Highly

+might occur for this probable

+project although this

+has rarely been known

+to result elsewhere

+Confidence Medium Determination is based Medium Determination is based on

+on common sense and general knowledge common sense and general knowledge

+Reversibility Not relevant general knowledge Not general knowledge

+Reversionity relevant

+Resource Not relevant Not

+irreplaceability relevant

+Significance Nealiaib le - negative legligible - positive

+Comment on Due to the proposed d development beina on a there is a low difference in

+significance owever, as the impact would

+construction, mitigation is

+recommended to e nsure this occurs.

+Cumulative Minor upliftment for the local community.

+impacts